ZakariasLaws/raid-constellation/README.md

 # Resource Aware Inference Distribution - RAID
-RAID is a dynamic resource management and scheduling system for machine learning inference task distribution across edge devices.
-It uses [Constellation](https://github.com/NLeSC/Constellation) for communication and scheduling and is written in **Java**.
+RAID is a dynamic resource management and scheduling system for inference task distribution on edge devices.
+It uses [Constellation](https://github.com/NLeSC/Constellation) for communication and scheduling, and TensorFlow Serving for applying ML models.

 The system has three types of Agents, **source**, **predictor** and **target**.

-* The Source produces data, currently read from the file system, but it can be extended to come from an input source, such as a camera.
+* The Source produces data, currently supports reading from the file system.
+It can be extended to come from an external input source, such as a camera.
-* The Target collects the results and stores them in a log file, this can be extended to whatever functionality desired from the results.
+* The Target collects the results and stores them in a log file, this can be extended to whatever functionality that is desired from the results.
 * The Predictor will steal tasks from the source, perform the prediction and send the result to a specified target.
 Predictors will typically be run on the edge devices, but it can be used anywhere.

-RAID supports context-aware execution, meaning that we can specify what type of tasks should be performed where.
-This is done by using *contexts* when starting up a source, only predictors with matching contexts will steal this specific task.
+RAID supports context-aware execution, meaning that we can specify what type of tasks should be performed at what Predictor.
+This is done by using *labels* when starting up a source, only predictors with matching labels will steal this specific task.

 ## <a name="requirements"></a> Requirements

 #### Running
-* Java JRE >= 11 ([Constellation](https://github.com/NLeSC/Constellation) supports Java 8, but since it's depricated we only tested on Java 11).
+* Java JRE >= 11 ([Constellation](https://github.com/NLeSC/Constellation) supports Java 8, but since it is depricated we made sure RAID would run on Java 11).
 * [TensorFlow Serving](#TensorFlowServing) installed on all devices where predictions will occur.
+Requires docker unless you wish to build the binary yourself.

 #### Compiling
-* All dependencies of [Constellation](https://github.com/NLeSC/Constellation), compiled with __gradle__
+* All dependencies of RAID, compiled with __gradle__
 * Java JDK >= 11

 ## Currently Supported Models

 * mnist: MNIST DNN
-* mnist_cnn: MNIST CNN, slightly better accuracy than MNIST DNN
+* mnist_cnn: MNIST CNN, slightly larger model with better accuracy than MNIST DNN
 * cifar10: CIFAR10 CNN
 * yolo: YOLO v2 full model
 * tiny_yolo: YOLO v2 smaller model